jungle-memory/picar-x/getting-started/0_start-here/README.md

 - when you test the car, if the rear-wheel motors run in the wrong direction, take them off and switch sides

 ## Install Software

+Sunfounder has excellent instructions for installing the software.
+You have two options.

+You can install [Ezblock](https://docs.sunfounder.com/projects/picar-x/en/latest/ezblock/play_with_ezblock.html).
+It is Sunfounder's software for helping beginners program on a Raspberry Pi and offers two environments.
+You can use the Ezblock Graphical User Interface environment and a command-line Python environment.

+Instead, you can install [the Python environment](https://docs.sunfounder.com/projects/picar-x/en/latest/python/play_with_python.html).
+It is Sunfounder's Python setup for programming on a Raspberry Pi with the robot HAT and PiCar-X.

 ## Test Car